jangler/oracles-randomizer/doc/ages_hard_guide.md

 - Get scent seeds from the plants in D3.
 - Get bombs from Head Thwomp or Goron Shooting Gallery (200-299 points).
 - Get a random potion from Maple instead of buying one from Syrup.
 - Use bomb boosts to increase jump distance.
-Drop a bomb near the gap you're jumping, move slightly closer to the gap, and jump in the desired direction as the bomb explodes and hits you.
+Pull a bomb near the gap you're jumping, move slightly closer to the gap, and jump in the desired direction as the bomb explodes.
 Buffering the simultaneous jump + directional input by holding the relevant buttons while closing a menu makes the trick easier.

   I think the only relevant strictly horizontal or vertical bomb jump is across the water channels in past Rolling Ridge Base.